mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 If your image provides significant information, provide the same information in a brief alt text – or even better, in the main text which everybody can see.
 Don't write redundant alt text.
 How annoying would it be for a sighted user if all paragraphs were written twice in the main content?
 If the image is described adequately by the main text body, you can just use `alt=""`.

 **For example**, the MMU logo image contains the text Manchester Metropolitan University.
-We would use this as the `alt` tex, otherwise that text is lost.
+We would use this as the `alt` text, otherwise that text is lost.

 ```
 <img src="images/logo.png"